sumedhars/faceRecognition-family/README.md

 2. To train the model on my family member's faces, run the trainSave.py file.
 A 'train_family.pkl' file will be generated.
 3. To run the model using a webcam, run the faceRecognize-liveVideo.py file.
 The webcam will start up and will start recognizing faces.
 4. To exit the application, press 'q' on your keyboard.
 Please note that pressing the 'x' on the pop-up window will simply restart a new camera window.

+To make sure you have the necessary libraries to run the project, check out: https://www.youtube.com/watch?v=yOdVnQuhfeI